IntelliTect/Coalesce/docs/stacks/vue/getting-started.md

 ## Project Structure

 ::: tip Important
-The Vue template is based on [Vite](https://vitejs.dev/).
+The frontend build system uses [Vite](https://vitejs.dev/).
 You are strongly encouraged to read through at least the first few pages of the [Vite Documentation](https://vitejs.dev/guide/) before getting started on any development.
 :::

 The structure of the Web project follows the conventions of both ASP.NET Core and Vite.
-The Vue-specific folders are as follows:
+The frontend-specific folders are as follows:

 - ``/src`` - Files that should be compiled into your frontend application.
 CSS/SCSS, TypeScript, Vue SFCs, and so on.
 - ``/public`` - Static assets that should be served as files.
-Includes index.html, the root document of the application.
 - ``/wwwroot`` - Target for compiled output.
 This directory is excluded from git.

 During development, no special tooling is required to build your frontend code.
 Coalesce's ``UseViteDevelopmentServer`` in ASP.NET Core will take care of that automatically when the application starts.
 Just make sure NPM packages have been installed (`npm ci`).